 Back Pain & Sciatica Relief

 Sciatica, a specific type of back pain caused by a nerve issue, is extremely common.
-Whether you are suffering from general back pain or sciatica, working with a Bethesda physical therapist can help relieve the discomfort in your back and restore your health.
+Whether you are suffering from general back pain or sciatica.
+Working with a Bethesda physical therapist can help relieve the discomfort in your back and restore your health.
 Physical therapy may even eliminate your need for harmful painkilling drugs, such as opioids, or an invasive surgical procedure.
 If you are experiencing back pain, contact Graham Therapy and Fitness today.
-Our skilled physical therapists will create an individualized treatment regimen for you, focusing around your recovery.
+Our skilled physical therapists will create an individualized treatment regimen for you, focusing on your recovery.